schubergphilis/mcvs-golang-action/README.md

 completions](https://taskfile.dev/installation/#setup-completions) in your
 shell, you can tab to get a list of available tasks.

-If you want to override one of the variables in our Taskfile, you'll have adjust the `includes` sections like this:
+If you want to override one of the variables in our Taskfile, you will have to adjust the `includes` sections like this:

 ```yml
 ---